rubahk/MSBA/README.md

-# Sales Analysis for a supermarket in Myanmar
+# Sales analysis for a supermarket in Myanmar

 This streamlit application was done as an individual project for an MSBA Data-Driven Digital Marketing course at the American University of Beirut (AUB).